 6.8 Radio-related measurements and information for QoE

 In order for the network to further evaluate and improve the QoE, RAN could also trigger radio-related measurements towards a certain UE, based on the QoE measurement configuration received from the OAM.
 For triggering the measurements an existing mechanism, e.g. MDT procedure can be used.
+Collection of radio related measurements, if needed, should be done by existing methods such as MDT, if UE supports MDT in R17.

 The radio-related QoE measurements are reported for all types of supported services, and they include MDT-like measurements and, potentially, additional measurements related to the radio interface.
 If new radio-related measurements, with respect to what is currently specified in MDT, are required for NR QoE management, these additional radio-related QoE measurements will be specified as a part of MDT measurements.
 Since the application-related QoE measurements are only collected when the application session is ongoing, the same requirement holds for radio-related QoE measurements, as well.